EllaBrands/stanDev/Parallelism-using-MPI-in-Stan.md

 ```

-#### Reverse-mode MPI implementation
+#### Reverse-mode MPI (parallel implementation)

 This is the one that will count for speed improvements.
+It has to synchronize derivatives to reassemble the expression graph from the partials and result.

 File `stan/math/rev/mat/functor/map_rect_mpi.hpp`:
 ```